prix-fixe/PFTwitterSignOn/README.md

 **Requesting Access**

-PFTwitterSignOn has 2 methos for requesting a user's twitter account.
+PFTwitterSignOn has 2 methods for requesting a user's twitter account.
 The first allows you to pass a view, and shows a standard action sheet to ask the user to select an account.
 If the user only has one account, both methods are identical in user experience.

 The first is: